 After graduating in 2004 Amanda moved to Warragul where she worked in the community hospital.
 She moved back to work in the Mildura hospital in 2006 before moving to Whyalla in 2007 to be closer to her partner.

 Amanda worked in private practice for 8 years while in Whyalla.
 Completing her level 4 DMA clinical pilates, dry needling and Dean Watson headache courses during this time.
-After marrying in 2009 she continued to work in Whyalla as well as working in the local communities around the Arno Bay farm.
+After marrying in 2009 she continued to work in Whyalla as well as working in the local communities around the Arno Bay region.

 In 2014 Amanda, her husband and son moved back to Mildura to be on the family farm.
 Since this time she has worked at Sunraysia Community Health Service and Red Cliffs Physiotherapy Centre, as well as being a mum to two beautiful children.